“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.” -- Dr. Seuss

 ☀☀☀ The Phantom Flotilla -- Peter Shankland A riveting, and bizarre true story of the only naval battle fought in Africa during WWII.

-1) Killing Commendatore ☀☀☀☀☀ 2) The Strange Library ☀☀☀ 3) Norwegian Wood ☀☀☀☀☀ 4) Men Without Women ☀☀☀☀ 5) After the Quake ☀☀☀☀ -- Haruki Murakami I usually prefer non-fiction writing but Haruki Marukami has me hooked.
-A brilliant, Japanese novelist, Murakami loves jazz and contemporary arts and weaves those interests into many of his works, one of the reasons I like them so.
-There’s also a fascinating, fantastical element to them that I enjoy.
+1) Killing Commendatore ☀☀☀☀☀ 2) The Strange Library ☀☀☀ 3) Norwegian Wood ☀☀☀☀☀ 4) Men Without Women ☀☀☀☀☀ 5) After the Quake ☀☀☀☀ 6) IQ84 ☀☀☀☀☀ -- Haruki Murakami I usually prefer non-fiction writing but Haruki Marukami has me hooked.
+A brilliant, Japanese novelist, Murakami loves jazz, classical music and contemporary arts and weaves those interests into many of his works, one of the reasons I like them so.
+There are also fascinating, fantastical elements to his stories that I enjoy.
 Highly entertaining, can’t-put-'em-down reading.

 Patagonian Road: A Year Alone Through Latin America -- Kate McCahill Honestly I can recall much of this book about a young woman's adventures traveling solo to Argentina.
 I'm sure I finished it, but apparently without much impact.
 I still have it in my Kindle.
 I think I'll read it again.